An Evans function for the linearised 2D Euler equations using Hill's determinant: An Evans function

 \section{An Evans function}

-Hill's determinant allows us to compute Hill's discriminant, which is the trace of the fundamental solution matrix after one period.
+Hill's determinant allows us to compute Hill's discriminant, which is the trace of the fundamental solution matrix of \cref{eq:hill} after one period.
 In our setting this trace is given by $2 \cos 2\pi \q$.
-Using Hill's discriminant we can build a function that vanishes when $c$ is in the discrete spectrum of the linearised Euler operator.
+Unlike the Hill discriminant which foremost is a function of the spectral parameter $\mu$ of Hill's equation, we define the Evans function as a function of the spectral parameter $c$ of the linearised Euler's equation.
+Using Hill's discriminant we can build an analytic function away from $c \in [-1,1]$ that vanishes when $c$ is in the discrete spectrum of the linearised Euler operator.
+Moreover, the degree of vanishing (in $c$) is the same as the algebraic multiplicity of 0 in the spectrum of \cref{eq:sep}, or equivalently, of $\mu$ in \cref{eq:hillgen} with boundary conditions \eqref{eq:bound}.
+For this reason, we call it an Evans function for \cref{eq:sep}, and (in a slight abuse of language) for the `class' operator associated with it, which is one block of the block-diagonalised form from \cite{Li00} of the linearised Euler equations. \begin{theorem} The function